 In the years since completing the Action Plan, the Town has implemented several projects which benefit residents of all ages.
 Recent initiatives include:

-This recently announced project, which is still subject to rezoning approval, sees the Town of Gibsons, Province of BC and the Government of Canada partnering to create a 40-unit supportive housing project for people who are homeless or at risk of homelessness.
+This project sees the Town of Gibsons, Province of BC and the Government of Canada partnering to create a 40-unit supportive housing project for people who are homeless or at risk of homelessness.
 Residents will range in age from 19 year-olds who have “aged out” of other provincial housing programs to low-income seniors.

-The larger of these envisions the creation of 40 rental apartments consisting of a mix of 1, 2, and 3-bedroom units.
-The site would offer a mix of market rents as well as reduced monthly rents with rent reductions of $200 to $700 below market levels.
-This mix of rental options of market and below-market apartments would provide affordable housing options to independent seniors or other singles, lone parents, couples, and couples with children.
-The second project will see two affordable housing units constructed on a closed road end, with three other similar Town-owned sites designated for the future development of affordable housing.
+The Town is actively working to address the community’s lack of affordable housing, with several affordable housing initiatives underway.
+The largest of these projects will see the creation of 40 rental apartments consisting of a mix of 1, 2, and 3-bedroom units at 571 Shaw Road.
+The site will offer a mix of market rents as well as reduced monthly rents with rent reductions of $200 to $700 below market levels.
+This mix of rental options of market and below-market apartments will provide affordable housing options to independent seniors or other singles, lone parents, couples, and couples with children.
+The second project, located at 744 Franklin Road, will see two affordable housing units constructed on a closed road end, with other similar Town-owned sites designated for the future development of affordable housing.

 User-Friendly Trail Guide for the Mobility Challenged (2019)

 Released in April 2019, this trail guide features 21 low-gradient pathways found from Langdale to Pender Harbour.

 The guide was a joint project by the District of Sechelt, Town of Gibsons and the Sunshine Coast Regional District, funded by the Age Friendly BC and UBCM, 2018 Age-Friendly Communities Grant Program.
 It provides detailed information about each of the 21 trails, so that users may choose which trails best suit their needs.

 Great for people with mobility challenges – and for those who’d like to experience nature with young children!